tuskyapp/Tusky/README.md

 ### Firebase

-This app uses Firebase's Cloud Messaging and Crash Reporting.
+This app uses Firebase's Crash Reporting.
 So, in order to build with your own Firebase project, associate it with the build by replacing ```google-services.json``` file in the ```app``` directory with one from your Firebase console.

-### Tusky-API

-Tusky uses its own server for push notifications, the [tusky-api server](https://github.com/Gargron/tusky-api).
-This system works with Firebase and the Tusky-API server in tandem.
-After that is set up as per its directions, the only thing needed to call the server in this project is to give its URL to the string ```tusky_web_url``` in the file ```app/src/main/res/values/donottranslate.xml```.